 Still with us?
 For many, the intersection between Branding Agency and Implementation tasks is still a bit murky.
 Here’s a visual to help explain their parallel yet distinct roles, where the black tasks are performed by Branding Agency, and blue tasks by the Implementation Partner (note: this is a partial list).

 As you can see, the collaboration and effort required for a successful corporate rebranding initiative is rather significant.
 In an ideal world, each of these three stages is planned well in advance so that schedules and work don’t require undue compression that could risk cost, quality, and the ability to capitalize on the many opportunities that these unique projects present.
 BrandActive is happy to speak with prospective clients about our process and commitment to world-class deliverables.
-We have offices in Toronto, Canada and in Boulder, Colorado; send us an email or call +1 866-478-7322 for more information.
+We have offices in Toronto, Canada, New York, New York, and in Boulder, Colorado; send us an email or call +1 866-478-7322 for more information.